 In women who are low risk, visits usually occur:

-Frequency of visits may increase if a pregnancy is determined to be high risk.
+The frequency of visits may increase if pregnancy is determined to be high risk.

 The other important tests that are performed during this trimester are:

-Prenatal visits still include evaluation of weight, blood pressure, urine, uterine size and fetal heart rate.
+Prenatal visits still include evaluation of weight, blood pressure, urine, uterine size, and fetal heart rate and position.

 The important tests that are performed during this trimester are:

-Another goal of Third Trimester screening is to diagnosis fetal malposition and preeclampsia.
+Other goals of Third Trimester screening are to diagnose fetal malposition and preeclampsia.

 Approximately 6-8% of pregnancies will go past the assigned due date.
 The risks of going past the due date include: